pohly/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 The resources allocated for a ResourceClaim can be shared by multiple containers in a pod.
-Depending on the capabilities defined in the ResourceClaim by the driver, a ResourceClaim can be used exclusively by one pod at a time, by a certain maximum number of pods, or an unlimited number of pods.
-Kubernetes can only count, but not do more than that because it has no understanding of what other limitations might apply to specific resources.
-In practice, one or unlimited are expected to be the common cases.
-A fixed number is supported by the API because it is easy to implement and might be useful.
+Depending on the capabilities defined in the ResourceClaim by the driver, a ResourceClaim can be used exclusively by one pod at a time or an unlimited number of pods.
+Support for additional constraints (maximum number of pods, maximum number of nodes) could be added once there are use cases for those.

 Users of a ResourceClaim don't need to be Pods.
 This KEP specifically supports Pods as users and describes how kube-scheduler and kubelet will deal with Pods